 Ban the bead:

 There has been a huge amount of talk in the press about microbeads and possible plans for them to be banned in the UK.
 Whilst America has already taken steps to ban microplastics in common household items such as toothpaste, face and body scrubs and even lipstick, the easiest way to ensure you are not using items with microbeads is to read the ingredients label, look for the words Polyethylene (PE), Polypropylene (PP), Polyethylene Terephthalate (PET), Polymethyl methacrylate (PMMA) and Nylon, if you see these pop it back on the shelf.
 The green beauty community was ahead of the trend when it comes to microbead free products, offering lot’s of biodegradable and natural alternatives such as sugar or jojoba beads, this one area where going as natural as possible is best for you and the planet.
+Edit – Manufacturing of products with microbeads for rinse off products is now banned in the UK, but other micro-plastics are still allowed and products with microbeads may till be on the shelf, so always check the label.

 Reuse, reuse, reuse – Say no to single use products: